-- Family Guy: Peter invites Mr. Weed, the owner of the toy company he works at, over for dinner.
+- Peter invites Mr. Weed, the owner of the toy company he works at, over for dinner.
 Weed chokes on a dinner roll (catapulted from Brian's mouth after Brian chokes & Peter gives him the Heimlich maneuver) and dies.

 - Mr. Slate does this a few times on The Flintstones.

 - Done in the Rugrats episode "Dummi Bear Dinner Disaster," where Randy Carmicheal's boss comes over for dinner.
 The kids try to sabotage things when Susie becomes convinced that her dad will get a promotion and they'll have to move again if the dinner goes too well.

 - Kim Possible: In "The Truth Hurts", Kim's father has the board of directors of his lab over for dinner in one episode... right after Kim is hit by a Truth Ray that causes her to blurt out all the unflattering things her dad says about them (one has a bad hairpiece, one is a crashing bore, and one is an annoying know-it-all).
 Kim's dad is clearly in hot water with his bosses, until the board chairwoman arrives and turns out to be the Kidnapped Scientist Kim had rescued at the beginning of the episode.
 The three suck-up when the chairwoman praises the Possible family.